makissello/bike-sharing-demand/project/report-template.md

 # Report: Predict Bike Sharing Demand with AutoGluon Solution
-#### NAME HERE
+#### Mika Mauser

 ## Initial Training
 ### What did you realize when you tried to submit your predictions?
 What changes were needed to the output of the predictor to submit your results?
 For me it actually worked right away to submit my predictions.
-If there were negative values I would have to convert them to 0 first.
+If there were negative values I would have to convert them to zeros first because Kaggle doesn't take submissions with negative values.

 ### What was the top ranked model that performed?
 The Weighted Ensemble model worked the best for me in each of the 3 models.
+And the best overall score got the hyperparameter optimized model with a score of 0.674.

 ## Exploratory data analysis and feature creation
 ### What did the exploratory analysis find and how did you add additional features?